NishatTasnim01/NishatTasnim01/README.md

 ## About

-I am a Computer Science & Engineering graduate from the **University of Asia Pacific (UAP)**, where I completed my B.Sc. with a CGPA of **3.93/4.00**, graduating **Joint 6th among 114 students** in my batch.
-My research lies at the intersection of Artificial Intelligence, Machine Learning, Computer Vision, Natural Language Processing, and Federated Learning, with a focus on privacy-preserving AI systems for healthcare applications.
+I am a **Master’s student in Computer Science & Engineering** and a researcher working at the intersection of Artificial Intelligence, Machine Learning, Computer Vision, Natural Language Processing, and Federated Learning.
+My research focuses on developing **privacy-preserving and intelligent AI systems**, particularly for healthcare applications.

+* 🎓 **Education:** MSc in Computer Science & Engineering — Currently pursuing
-- 🎓 **Education:** B.Sc. in Computer Science & Engineering, University of Asia Pacific — CGPA 3.93/4.00, Joint 6th of 114 graduates
+* 🎓 **Previous Education:** B.Sc. in Computer Science & Engineering, University of Asia Pacific
-- 👩‍🏫 **Current Role:** Teaching Assistant, Department of CSE, University of Asia Pacific
+* 👩‍🏫 **Current Role:** Teaching Assistant, Department of CSE, University of Asia Pacific
-- 📝 **Publications:** 4 works (book chapters & journal article) on AI/ML applications in healthcare and beyond
+* 📝 **Publications:** 4 works (book chapters & journal article) on AI/ML applications in healthcare and beyond
-- 🤝 **Open to** research assistant opportunities under experienced mentors on AI/ML projects
+* 🤝 **Open to:** Research assistant opportunities and collaborations with experienced researchers on AI/ML projects

 <br>

 ## Research Focus